top of page

 As explained on our about us page, we have set our own standards based on our own experiences over the years.
 We will always continue to prioritise health within our breeding and provide a high standard outside the remit of the Leonberger Club of Great Britain.
 We take no moral cue from any one of them!

 Feb 2017 update - On one of the social media groups, there was a gentleman asking for advice on recommendations for breeders.
-Two of our puppy owners recommended us and another kennel was mentioned from a happy client as well.
+Two of our puppy owners recommended us and another kennel was mentioned from a happy owner as well.
 These people were shot down in flames and told by one LCGB committee member and her close friend, not to mention kennel names and only to go to shows and events, meet people to ask and enquire about Leonberger breeders there.
 They claimed that people would obviously be biased to whoever they got their Leo from.
 No, not at all, their recommendation was based on their satisfactory experience.
 In our opinion, it was an obvious warning to the enquirer, not to go to the breeders that had been recommended, including us.
 It is with irony that we had previously purchased two dogs from the committee member, one of whom died at five years old.
-One breeder that we would not recommend, based on our own experience.
 When they recommend the Club, they are recommending each other.

 Another message in the same thread was from a writer after attending a fun day organised under the umbrella of the LCGB.
 She mentioned that she had attended a fun day in Wiltshire and while no one recommended a breeder, some discreetly advised who to steer clear of.